cloudflare/cloudflare-docs/content/speed/_index.md

 {{<plan type="all">}}

-Speed allows you to use Observatory to conduct tests with both synthetic and real user data.
-This comprehensive approach helps identify potential performance enhancements for your website or web application.
-Optimization recommends you Cloudflare settings to effectively improve your site's performance.
+Speed allows you to conduct tests with both synthetic and real user data to identify potential website performance enhancements.
+You can also get recommendations of Cloudflare products and settings to effectively improve your site's performance.

 ---